49801100_2084426854933713_7599761810694078464_o.jpg

 It takes an average of 17 years for research science to reach the clinical practice.
 (I know, really!)
 It takes even longer for doctors to teach their patients the new information, and that knowledge gap has been a tragic source of suffering for many families with young children.

-I want to help parents, teachers, therapists, etc learn the most current scientific information, and I’m always inventing new ways to do that.
+I want to help parents, teachers, therapists, etc learn the most current information that I have access to, and I’m always inventing new ways to do that.
 My neurodivergence makes me good at pattern recognition and synthesizing information from multiple disciplines.
 I’ve done workshops, graphics, and consulting so far, but who knows what’s next, maybe a zine or a podcast or a book.

 When I’m not geeking out about neuroscience and trauma, I enjoy singing, dancing, hiking, and writing fiction.